alvarezp/getbymail/README.md

 getbymail
 =========

-Scritp that check an email account for messages and can trigger actions acording to instructions in these messages
+Scritp that check an email account for messages and can trigger actions acording to instructions in these messages.

 I have plenty access to mail and google, but I can't browse Internet.
 I usually receive a bunch of links that I'm unable to open.
 I can search terms on google, but I can't browse the google results, this was the reason to create a script that does the following: